strongloop/strongloop.com2/_posts/2018-05-10-cloudant-index.md

 ### Composed index for multiple properties

-Or you can define a composed index with multiple fields by adding an entry in a model definition's `indexes` property.
+You can define a composed index with multiple fields by adding an entry in a model definition's `indexes` property.
 The syntax of a index definition is

 ```js
 index_name: {